Raghuveer22/AdobeHackathon/docs/exception.md

 2. Update the file paths and constants as needed:

    - `BASEPATH`: The base directory path of your project.
-   - `FOLDER`: The folder containing failed files.
+   - `FAILEDFILESFOLDER`: The folder containing failed files.
    - `exception_json_path`: The path to the JSON file for storing exception data.

 3. Run the script using a Python interpreter.